I am interested in Titles X, Y, and Z, how much are they?

 If we ship a physical hard drive or if we ship broadcast tape masters, it usually takes 2-3 business days to turn around and then send via Federal Express.
 Cost depends on the size of your order and is based on the Federal Express rates.
 In most cases, we prefer to bill your company's Fed Ex account number.

 In most cases, the source masters that are in standard defiition are from Digital Beta Master tapes transferred directly from the best available film prints making for high broadcast quality features for your use.
 You will not find better any place else.
 High definition titles were generally originated from film.
 The elements of certain rare archival footage are of varying degrees of condition and we always tell you up front what to expect.

-How does a movie enter into the public domain?
+How does a television show enter into the public domain?

-There are several ways a film becomes a public domain movie.
+There are several ways a television becomes a public domain movie.
 The work was either never registered with the United States Copyright Office or the renewal of the registration on the 28th year was not made.
-If copyright notice was not given during the years when such was a requirement, the film becomes public domain.
+If copyright notice was not given during the years when such was a requirement, the episode becomes public domain.
 Also, films commissioned by the U.S. Government are public domain.